About Me

 The King’s Theatre, 1760-1789: The opera house as a political and social nexus for women.

-With my colleague Louise Chapman I organise the Patterns of Fashion and Patterns for Performance awards for the Costume Society of Great Britain.
+2018-2023 With my colleague Louise Chapman I organised the Patterns of Fashion and Patterns for Performance awards for the Costume Society of Great Britain.
 The society draws members from a wide variety of backgrounds who are passionate about the study of clothing and textiles in dress.
 It is keen to encourage new members, especially students, to become involved in their work and the society awards are an important part of this.
 Costume Society

 I am a founder member of the Baskerville Society.
 A membership group dedicated to the study of the eighteenth-century typographer, printer, industrialist and Enlightenment figure, John Baskerville (1707-75).
 The Society aims to encourage research into and promote public knowledge and understanding of John Baskerville’s life, times and significance.
 Baskerville Society